The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum

 \subsection{NRG results}

-Having resolved the strong-coupling thermodynamic properties of an Anderson impurity in a host with a uniform Cantor set hybridization function via analysis of quadratic fixed-point Hamiltonians, we now turn to the full temperature dependence obtained via NRG many-body solutions of Eqs.\ \eqref{eq:H_N} and \eqref{eq:H_N,sigma}.
+Having resolved the strong-coupling thermodynamic properties of an Anderson impurity in a host with a uniform Cantor-set hybridization function via analysis of quadratic fixed-point Hamiltonians, we now turn to the full temperature dependence obtained via NRG many-body solutions of Eqs.\ \eqref{eq:H_N} and \eqref{eq:H_N,sigma}.

-Figures \ref{fig:Tchi,S-5-3-Cantor}(a) and \ref{fig:Tchi,S-5-3-Cantor}(b) respectively plot $T \chi_{\imp}$ and $S_{\imp}$ as functions of temperature for the uniform $1/5$ Cantor set hybridization $\tDelta_{C(5)}$ with fixed impurity parameters $\tU=-2\teps_d = 1$, $\tV=0.05$, and the band discretizations $\Lambda = 5^{1/2^k}, \, k = 0,\, 1,\, 2\,, 3$ discussed in Sec.\ \ref{subsubsec:Cantor-Lambda-to-1}.
+Figures \ref{fig:Tchi,S-5-3-Cantor}(a) and \ref{fig:Tchi,S-5-3-Cantor}(b) respectively plot $T \chi_{\imp}$ and $S_{\imp}$ as functions of temperature for the uniform $1/5$ Cantor-set hybridization $\Delta_{C(5)}$ with fixed impurity parameters $U=-2\eps_d = D$, $V=0.05D$, and the band discretizations $\Lambda = 5^{1/2^k}, \, k = 0,\, 1,\, 2\,, 3$ discussed in Sec.\ \ref{subsubsec:Cantor-Lambda-to-1}.
 With decreasing temperature, the system crosses over around $T\sim U$ from a free-impurity regime characterized by $T\chi_\imp \simeq 1/8$, $S_\imp \simeq \ln 4$ to a local-moment regime in which $T\chi_\imp \simeq 1/4$ and $S_\imp \simeq \ln 2$.
-Upon further decrease in the temperature, there is a second crossover to the strong-coupling regime analyzed in Sec.\ \ref{subsec:Cantor-SC}, in which the properties oscillate about the values $T\chi_\imp \simeq -0.040$ and $S_\imp \simeq -0.44$ corresponding to Eqs.\ \eqref{eq:Tchi,S-SC} for a power-law hybridization function with $r = D_{C(5)} - 1 \simeq -0.317$.
+Upon further decrease in the temperature, there is a second crossover to the strong-coupling regime analyzed in Sec.\ \ref{subsec:Cantor-SC}, in which the properties oscillate about the values $T\chi_\imp \simeq -0.040$ and $S_\imp \simeq -0.44$ corresponding to Eqs.\ \eqref{eq:Tchi,S-SC} for a power-law hybridization function with $r = D_{C(5)} - 1 \simeq -0.3174$.
 The insets to Figs.\ \ref{fig:Tchi,S-5-3-Cantor}(a) and \ref{fig:Tchi,S-5-3-Cantor}(b) show the data over the lowest temperature range on a magnified scale.
 With increasing $k$, one observes a convergence of the full NRG results at low temperatures toward the strong-coupling properties (solid black lines) calculated within the single-particle analysis of Sec.\ \ref{subsec:Cantor-SC}.